jessicarush/javascript-notes/objects.md

 ## Check if a property exists

-The binary `in` operator, when applied to a string and an object, tells you whether that object has a property with that name:
+The binary `in` operator, when applied to a string and an object, tells you whether that object or an object in its prototype chain has a property with that name.
+By contrast, the built-in method `hasOwnProperty()` lets you check if the object itself (not a prototype) has the property.

 ```javascript
 const obj = {